Rest Craft

 The Rest Craft Conjure Fellowship exists through collective care and shared investment.

-If you are an individual, organization, or foundation interested in supporting advanced rest-centered creative practice, we invite you to contribute to the Rest Craft Conjure Fund.
+If you are an individual, organization, or foundation interested in supporting our creative efforts, we invite you to contribute to the Rest Craft Conjure Fund.
+(Tax deductible)

-Your support helps sustain artist stipends, access resources, and the infrastructure that allows this work to unfold with integrity.
+Your support helps sustain artist stipends, access resources, and the infrastructure that allows our labor to unfold with integrity.